Light Novel: Kyoukai Senjou no Horizon

 - Muneshige Tachibana and Gin Tachibana, near the end of the second part of volume two.

-- Door Stopper: While the series currently has 10 light novels, the novels aren't that "light" as you can see here◊ note .
+- Door Stopper: While the series is made of "light" novels, the novels aren't that light as you can see here◊ note .

 - For a quick comparison, all books that composes the Lord of the Rings amounts to 1178 pages; the second volume of Kyoukai Senjou no Horizon (Shita Chp.note ) is 1152 pages long.

-- Double Standard: Abuse, Female on Male: Tori is on the receiving end of these a lot, although it's usually justified in that he's often making sexist remarks to female characters such as his teacher.
+- Double Standard: Abuse, Female on Male: Toori is on the receiving end of these a lot, although it's usually justified in that he's often making sexist remarks to female characters such as his teacher.
+He is also immune to damage (though not pain) from women thanks to the contract with his god, so long as it's part of a gag.

-- Duck Season, Rabbit Season: Tori Aoi uses a more subtle version of this to change Horizon's mind when he rescues her.
+- Duck Season, Rabbit Season: Toori Aoi uses a more subtle version of this to change Horizon's mind when he rescues her.

-- Emotionless Girl: All automatons, given they're really machines, but justified with P-01s because it carries the soul of Horizon.
+- Emotionless Girl: All automated dolls, given they're really machines, but justified with P-01s because it carries the soul of Horizon.
 She lost all of her emotions upon the creation of the Deadly Sin Armaments.

 - The End of the World as We Know It: GENESIS